Panblack/ezdpl/README.md

 # ezdpl
 =====
+#Version 1.2

+* Add logging feature.
+* Use server.list and batch.sh for multiple servers.
+* Add some app/version samples.

+Dec 23, 2015

 #Version 1.1

 * Merged ezdpl.sh and ezdpl_auto.sh, added a parameter before ip_address to make it run in silent mode.